statamic/docs/content/collections/docs/collections.md

 ### Entry Link Blueprint

-When a Collection is structured, you will be presented with the option to create "Links" along with any other available blueprints when you try to create an entry.
+When a Collection is structured and you have set `Entries in this collection may contain links (redirects) to other entries or URLs.` on in the collection settings, you will be presented with the option to create "Links" along with any other available blueprints when you try to create an entry.

 This will load a behind-the-scenes blueprint containing `title` and `redirect` fields.
 You are free to modify what's shown on these pages by creating your own `entry_link` blueprint.